Getting started

 </html>

-• Control & Interact: Learn how to use JavaScript to control playback and listen to events in the Examples.
+• Control playback and listen to events with JavaScript — see the examples.